Benjamin Wishnietsky

-Benjamin Wishnietsky (1915-2013) was a textile chemist and a collector of United States, Greek, and Confederate philatelic material for his entire adult life.
+Benjamin Philip Wishnietsky (18 March 1915 – November 5, 2013) was an American textile chemist and philatelist notable for his collection of postal stamps issued by the Confederate States of America.

+Early life

+Wishnietsky was born in New Bedford, Massachusetts, to Ukrainian Jewish emigrant parents Mania and Golda (Popovsky) Wishnietsky.
+His father was a Hebrew teachers and his mother was a seamstress.

 Publications

-Wishnietsky, born 18 March 1915, was the author of Confederate Patriotic Covers and Their Usages (1991), the editor of the Confederate States of America Stampless Cover Catalog (1980), and the editor of the American Stampless Cover Catalog: The Standard Reference Catalog of American Postal History (1978).
+Wishnietsky was the author of Confederate Patriotic Covers and Their Usages (1991), the editor of the Confederate States of America Stampless Cover Catalog (1980), and the editor of the American Stampless Cover Catalog: The Standard Reference Catalog of American Postal History (1978).
 He has written more than 100 articles for the Confederate Philatelist, most of them in his column "Unusual Confederates."
 All of his books, several of his "Unusual Confederates" columns, and his Confederate States of America, 1861-1865 exhibit, published by U.S. Philatelic Classics Society, Inc., are available through the American Philatelic Research Library.

 Benjamin Wishnietsky authored one book, edited two books and wrote many articles.
 The books he authored and edited are listed below: